timbee/Kubernetes-Liquibase-Lock-Release/README.md

+This is a fork to help update this project ->

 [![wtfpl logo](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net)
 # Failsafe Liquibase Locking with Kubernetes Support
 Alternate Liquibase Locking solution which makes able an application to recover from a terminated Schema update using Kubernetes API.